 Then, watch as the turtles race (slowly) towards the finish line.
 Strange?
 You bet.
 But, it's sure to be a memorable Chicago experience.

 A visit to Chicago and a ride on the "L" train go hand in hand.
-However, on the "L" Tour, the focus isn't simply getting somewhere—it's the journey.
-This is an excellent way to tour the city as locals do.
+However, on the "L" Tour or Red Line, the focus isn't simply getting somewhere—it's the journey.
+This is an excellent way to tour the city as locals do and reach the cool places to go in Chicago.
 We recommend the Loop Tour as it offers the best views.

 Names after L. Frank Baum, author of The Wonderful Wizard of Oz, this park is located in Chicago's Lincoln Park neighborhood.
-It ranks as one of the best unique things to do in Chicago thanks to its impressive statues of Oz characters such as Dorothy, Tin Man, Scarecrow, and Cowardly Lion.
+It ranks as one of the best cool places to visit in Chicago thanks to its impressive statues of Oz characters such as Dorothy, Tin Man, Scarecrow, and Cowardly Lion.

 Even though there's no yellow brick road, the park is still an excellent place to play around and act like a kid again.